 As a leader and pioneer, Luke Jensen is responsible for much of the basic infrastructure that supports LGBT* people and LGBT work at the University of Maryland.
 His accomplishments and expertise are recognized nationally.
-Since 2002 he has represented the Consortium of Higher Education LGBT Resource Professionals on the Board of Directors of the Council for the Advancement of Standards in Higher Education (CAS).
+He represented the Consortium of Higher Education LGBT Resource Professionals on the Board of Directors of the Council for the Advancement of Standards in Higher Education (CAS) from 2002 through 2013.
 He has served as a member of the National Advisory Committee for Expanding the Circle: Creating an Inclusive Environment in Higher Education for LGBTQ Students and Studies, an annual conference of the California Institute of Integral Studies.
 Within the University System of Maryland, he has chaired the LGBT Issues Committee of the Diversity Network, and has assisted other campuses as they build their infrastructure to support LGBT people.

 President's Commission on LGBT Issues